StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 The main modifications were made to the `createPatch` function as instead of just having a single sidecar container, we had to loop as there is a possibility of a user having access to more than one filer.
 A configmap is used as a template, and then deep copied so that we can use it repeatedly when generating the spec to be `patch`ed to the pod resource that is being created.

+The `sidecar` that we are inserting is the custom goofys metafuse image that comes from [our statcan repo](https://github.com/StatCan/goofys/blob/a4aa306ca63e4dd0d4bf4c903c270efc75f0ae1e/Dockerfile#L1).
+This sidecar image drives the connection to the filers and as part of the patch we also update the working volume mounts for the user image (jupyterlab notebook) so that they can interact with their filers.

+For more details refer to the [README](https://github.com/StatCan/filer-sidecar-injector/blob/master/README.md)
 ### Deployment Checklist
 - [x] Build the image in `filer-sidecar-injector` and push to our acr.
 - [x] Update the image tag in the deployment in the argocd manifests repo.